III, Chapter One

 So blindsided, so violated: There was little to do but slam the thing down like a towaway parking citation, and storm out of the store essentially empty handed, hoping not to trip its security alarms.
 Petty theft, backatcha—all the way out the doors.
 Negativity bias, cortisol flow: suddenly gone was the endorphin high.
 Old anterior cruciates were screaming for an MRI.
 I could feel the burn from my ligaments to lungs: Time to dial things up a notch, and all the rest of it…

 Still I paused, and turned to fixate once more on the Hassett hype and idol worship, misplaced though it manifestly was.
 Christ, what possessed me to start down this road in the first place?
 Stumble through some hellish hard knocks, scheming about grinding a book out of it.
 Book, shit, great un-American novel, best seller bound, shopping the slop around like a Market Street meth hero peddling demented guitar licks with Orpheum and Shoreline sell-outs in his drippy custard eyes.
 Mailing queries, synopses and sample chapters back east, down coast—agent to agent, house to house—lot damn better I’d been faring my own self, so close to shredding the whole effort altogether, as if buying a skosh more peace of mind.

 Really, all that Kinko copying and SASE two-way postage, thinking it was actually going to get me somewhere, basically giving the goods away, paying the freight for that warped, weighted hard-copy game, getting form rejections way too long after the fact, with nary a nibble or two.
-When I might as well have gone the vanity press route anyway—bought into the fees, false hope and self-delusional hokum —maybe fake a death or disappearance to scam some sales—along with the bored lit-major housewives, retired K-12 teachers and decommissioned brass.
+When I might as well have gone the vanity press route anyway, bought into the fees, false hope and self-delusional hokum —maybe fake a death or disappearance to scam some sales—along with the bored lit-major housewives, retired K-12 teachers and decommissioned brass.

 Yet for all the non-responses and piled up stock reject slips, this sucker was different as I let it burn in.
 It was more personal, much deeper and more asymmetrical, even crookedly diabolical—this one stuck to my ribs.